A January 2020 sunset on Mount Shasta.

-This good fortune is, in large measure, a reflection of Mount Shasta’s geology.
+Fortunately, the Mount Shasta area’s geography makes it possible for numerous trails to be snow-free in the winter time.
 The volcano rises out of low valley that lies between the high mountain areas of the Cascade Range and Klamath Mountains.
 The valley floor itself is low enough that it often escapes the snow that falls at higher elevations.
 The rivers then rush south, falling lower in elevation still and avoid even more snow.
 Yet, too the north lies the rain shadow of Mount Shasta.
 Rather than great conifer forests, the area is desert, thanks to the mountain wringing moistures from the storms that move through.
 Here, the snow falls infrequently and the trails that explore this area offer hikers great views, lots of sunshine and a strikingly different kind of environment from the alpine areas immediately to the south.

 Whatever you are looking for in a winter trail, it is hard to find a more diverse and spectacular setting than those around Mount Shasta!